liliacls/projet2025/README.md

 - main.py : Main pipeline.
 Loads the matrix, computes statistics, generates plots, and exports an HTML report containing results and visualizations.

+# Data Folder (Not Included in the Repository)

+During development, a data/ directory was created to store the input expression matrices, including:

+- ARCHS4.tsv (full dataset, large file)

+- mini_ARCHS4.tsv (reduced sample dataset used for quick testing)

+These files are not included in the GitHub repository due to their size and to avoid tracking large datasets in version control.

+To run the pipeline, users must download or provide their own matrix files and place them inside a local data/ folder at the root of the project.

 # Pipeline Execution

 git clone https://github.com/liliacls/projet2025.git